 What about renting in Schiedam, Capelle aan den IJssel and Vlaardingen?

-The neighbouring cities of Capelle aan den IJssel and Vlaardingen also offer a more affordable alternative.
+The same data shows that the neighbouring cities of Capelle aan den IJssel and Vlaardingen also offer a more affordable alternative.
 In Capelle aan den IJssel, the average square meter price is more than three and a half euros below the average for Rotterdam: new tenants have paid € 12.79 per square meter per month in the past six months.
 In Vlaardingen, the square metre price is slightly higher, but still well below the Rotterdam average: € 13.31. (all data courtesy of Pararius)

 How renting in Rotterdam worksSigning up at a real estate agent, a 'makelaar' in Dutch, is the most common way to find an apartment in Rotterdam.
 The largest and most popular real estate agency websites are Funda and Pararius.
 Both sites offer a wide range of rental properties, though Pararius does a better job of catering to the needs of expats.
 For starters, the Pararius website is available in English.
 Moreover, they also allow you to narrow down your search to include short stay, developments and rental properties.